protyposis/MediaPlayer-Extended/DASH-IF-test-vectors.md

 DASH-IF Test Vector evaluation
 ==============================

-This table is an evaluation of the compatibility of ITEC-MediaPlayer with the DASH test vectors available here: http://dashif.org/test-vectors/
+This table is an evaluation of the compatibility of MediaPlayer-Extended with the DASH test vectors available here: http://dashif.org/test-vectors/

 Tested on a Nexus 4 with Android 5.1.1.